Spyderisk/system-modeller/README.md

 may be for you.
 This is the way you can call the Spyderisk web service API to create, update, analyse and query system models and integrate other tools.
 While this is also Spyderisk software development, it is much higher-level than the source code of the Spyderisk application found in this tree.
-The Java application creates the reasoner service which the Python adapter can interrogate.
+The Java application creates the risk reasoner service which the Python adapter can interrogate.

 # Important project information